Chart Color Schemes

 Taranganba is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Taranganba's dwellings were 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings) in the latest Census, compared to Non-Metro Qld's 88.5% houses and 11.5% other dwellings.
-Home ownership in Taranganba was 34.4%, with mortgaged dwellings at 36.7% and rented ones at 28.8%.
-The median monthly mortgage repayment was $1,517, aligning with Non-Metro Qld's average.
-Median weekly rent was $350, compared to Non-Metro Qld's $300.
-Nationally, Taranganba's mortgage repayments were lower at $1,517 than the Australian average of $1,863, and rents were also lower at $350 compared to the national figure of $375.
+Taranganba's dwelling structures, as per the latest Census, consisted of 90.1% houses and 9.9% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Non-Metro Qld's 88.5% houses and 11.5% other dwellings.
+Home ownership in Taranganba stood at 34.4%, similar to Non-Metro Qld's rate, with mortgaged dwellings accounting for 36.7% and rented dwellings for 28.8%.
+The median monthly mortgage repayment in the area was $1,517, aligning with Non-Metro Qld's average, while the median weekly rent was $350 compared to Non-Metro Qld's $300.
+Nationally, Taranganba's median monthly mortgage repayments were lower at $1,517 than the Australian average of $1,863, and rents were also lower at $350 compared to the national figure of $375.

 Frequently Asked Questions - Housing